The Telecom Ecosystem: 2013 vs. 2008May 14, 2014 by Craig Borowski

 But while the industry as a whole brought in more money, less of that money, in total, was paid to its workforce.
-Annual cumulative payroll for the telecom industry shrank nearly 2.25 percent by 2013—down to $73.8 trillion, from $75.4 trillion in 2008.
+Annual cumulative payroll for the telecom industry shrank more than 2 percent by 2013—down to $73.8 trillion, from $75.4 trillion in 2008.

 Telecom Industry Annual Payroll

 Notice the discrepancy?
-The annual income of the industry grew 15 percent, while the amount spent on payroll each year shrank nearly 2.25 percent.
+The annual income of the industry grew 15 percent, while the amount spent on payroll each year shrank more than 2 percent.
 This can be explained partly by increased efficiency: the industry became more profitable with fewer employees.
 This is a trend witnessed in nearly all other industries in the U.S.

 One of the factors driving increased efficiency in telecom is convergence, defined as “the efficient coexistence of telephone, video and data communication within a single network.”
 Eliminating the prior need to develop and maintain independent networks is allowing the telecommunications industry to operate with lower overhead and higher margins.

 This increased efficiency increased the industry’s profit margin.
 So, rather than being spent on payroll, these extra profits were invested in areas such as: